Requirements for Majors and Minors

 For a minor in Francophone African Studies: 23 credits including GLFR 202 and 301; GLFA 230 or 240; one course from another Linfield department from among those listed above for the major; and 9 credits taken abroad.

-Study abroad: Majors and minors in French Studies study in France (Angers, Aix, or Marseille).
-Majors and minors in Francophone African Studies study in Senegal (Dakar and St. Louis).
+Study abroad: Majors and minors in French Studies and Francophone African Studies study in France (Aix, Angers, and Dijon).

 For a major in German: 40 credits in German courses numbered 202 and above, including GLCS 380 and 483.
 The two semesters of study abroad normally yield at least 20 of the 40 required credits.
-By departmental invitation, students may substitute GLGR 490 (Honor Thesis) for 483.
+By departmental invitation, students may substitute GLCS 490 (Senior Thesis) for 483.

 For a minor in German: 20 credits in courses numbered 202 and above.
 One semester of study in Vienna, Austria.
 (The German course taken abroad in August does not count toward the minor.)